Richard Berry (actor)

-Richard Berry (born Richard Élie Benguigui, 31 July 1950) is a French actor, film director and screenwriter.
+Richard Berry (/fr/; born Richard Élie Benguigui, 31 July 1950) is a French actor, film director and screenwriter.
 He has appeared in more than 100 films since 1972.
 He starred in The Violin Player, which was entered into the 1994 Cannes Film Festival.

 Personal life

+He is born in an oranian jewish family, in French Algeria.
+His father Moïse Benguigui changed his name to Maurice Berry when Richard was 14.
+He grew up in the 2nd arrondissement of Paris, then in Boulogne-Billancourt.
+He joins at 16 a troupe of amateur comedians.

 He has a daughter, Coline, born 1976, from his relationship with actress Catherine Hiegel.
 He married singer and actress Jeane Manson in 1984.
 The couple divorced in 1986.
 With his former wife Jessica Forde, a photographer and actress, he has a daughter, actress Joséphine Berry, born in 1992.

 Since 2009, he has been in a relationship with actress Pascale Louange, with whom he has a daughter, born in 2014.

 In 2005, he made headlines for donating one of his kidneys to his sister Marie Berry, who was born with Alport syndrome, a genetic kidney disease.

 His brother, Philippe Berry, is a sculptor and the former husband of actress Josiane Balasko.